A balancing act between work-life balance and productivity

 - Free space: To look over the shoulder of the employees like a senior teacher?
 We do not write the year 1955 anymore.
 Too much control creates mistrust and stress.
 The free space can be adapted in the present time also on the free job choice.
 For this, as a manager or team leader, a tremendous amount of trust is demanded, which, however, already pays off in the most successful companies worldwide.
 Good employees will repay trust and freedom with performance.

 - Oases: We spend over half of our lifetime working.
-As mentioned earlier, our digital environment also means that some of our work is creeping into our private lives as well; maybe it's hard to avoid, because we mutate into an "always-on" society.
+As mentioned earlier, our digital environment is also causing some of our work to creep into our private lives as well; maybe it's hard to avoid, because we mutate into an "always-on" society.
 The cry for an adequate work-life balance is understandable and in my opinion not necessarily a negative trend of Generation Y. Who works a lot, of course, wants to feel good.
 Unbelievable, therefore, how many office spaces in the Republic still look like better laying batteries.
 For example, retreats, health-oriented workplaces, balancing leisure activities - and working is a completely different experience.
 Incidentally, this is a necessary key moment: making work an experience.
 A cozy lounge often works wonders.
 Extras, such as a table football game, are always welcome.
 Larger companies sometimes afford showers and bedrooms for their employees.
 There are supposed to be people who work incredibly effectively and with great pleasure at night or achieve luxurious results after power mapping.

 - Things to do: The famous team events are almost obligatory today - but not negative at all.
 However, they should also be chosen wisely: activities such as high ropes course or whitewater rafting are not only fun, but are also based on mutual support and thus further promote the team spirit.